holgern/beem/README.rst

-Unofficial Python 3 Library for Steem
+steempy - Unofficial Python 3 Library for Steem
 =====================================

 !!!NOT WORKING AT THE MOMENT - DO NOT USE!!!